yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Mar.
+2024] : We have been issued a U.S. Patent titled "Binary Code Similarity Detection System".

 [Feb.
 2024] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to ACM TOPC.
 Congrats to the team!

 [Jan.
 2024] : Our paper on smart home IoT system security collaborating with Dr. Xiaojiang Du has been accepted to ICC 2024.
 Congrats to the team!